razee-io/RemoteResourceS3/README.md

-# This repo will be deprecated and unsupported starting January 2022
+# This repo will be deprecated and unsupported starting February 2022

 ### Please move to using [RemoteResource](https://github.com/razee-io/RemoteResource) which now supports all capabilities of RemoteResourceS3